fieldtrip/website/development/realtime/draft_implementation.md

 ### Add prefixes to all C API functions and data structures

-C does not know namespaces, so we should try to avoid too short names like "append" which might yield problems when linking to other libraries at the same time. ''ft*'' or ''ftb*'' looks like a reasonable choice.
+C does not know namespaces, so we should try to avoid too short names like "append" which might yield problems when linking to other libraries at the same time. "ft*" or "ftb*" looks like a reasonable choice.

 ### Add higher-level C API calls for standard requests